Kids Get Coronavirus, But Do They Spread It? We'll Find Out When Schools Reopen

 In a commentary published in Pediatrics, two pediatric infectious disease experts concluded that while these studies are "far from definitive, the [research] provides early reassurance that school-based transmission could be a manageable problem."

 However, as testing of children has increased, scientists are learning more.
-Just last week, a top health official in Victoria, Australia cautioned that child-to-child transmission is "more apparent" than was previously understood, as more kids have started to be tested.
+Just last week, a top health official in Victoria, Australia, cautioned that child-to-child transmission is "more apparent" than was previously understood, as more kids have started to be tested.

 Other recent research suggests that the age of children may be a factor.
-Data from contact tracing in South Korea suggest that older children are more likely to spread the virus to their close contacts compared to younger children, particularly in a home-setting.
+Data from contact tracing in South Korea suggest that older children are more likely to spread the virus to their close contacts compared to younger children, particularly in a home setting.
 Researchers analyzed thousands of contacts of about 5,700 coronavirus patients (from January through March of 2020), looking at the age of the first infected person in a household.
 In homes where the first person infected in a cluster was 10 to 19, about 19% of their household contacts got COVID-19.
 In contrast, only 5.3% of the household contacts of younger children aged 0 to 9 were known to be infected.

 Note: schools were closed during the period of the study, so it's not clear how the classroom environment influences risk.

-And, adding to the concern, there are also some signs that re-opening schools can increase the spread of the virus.
+And, adding to the concern, there are also some signs that reopening schools can increase the spread of the virus.
 For instance, researchers analyzed what happened after many students returned to school in Germany in late May.
 While rates of infection did not appear to increase among teachers and staff, the infection rate did increase among students.
 The study, which is released in pre-print, concludes that the increase may be attributed to the difficulty of social distancing when schools are at full capacity.

 But the returning students in this analysis encompassed a mix of grades including many older students.
 In contrast, the return of groups of younger students in Germany earlier in May did not seem to correspond with increased cases.